 You gain a perk for every other level in a stat and skill.
 Perks mostly have passive benefits, some are active however, and when it comes to weapon skills, most perks are indeed active as they unlock new attack combinations.

 As for the rate of progression in Kingdom Come, I find it to be perfect for the length of the game.
 I mentioned that my first complete playthrough (and so far the only completed one, and this wasn’t on Hardcore mode) took me over 102 hours (note that save games track your play time, so this does exclude time spent paused and AFK), although a player focused mostly on main quests should finish the game in under 40 hours without speed running.
 I first acquired decent equipment (Cuman plate cuirass and gauntlets, mail coif, hunting sword in good condition) at the 8 hour mark from a random encounter.
 Decent, but still useless against really well equipped enemies.
 I was given my horse (scripted main quest event) at around 14 hours in.
-I purchased a war hammer at 21 hours – I thought this would be my end game weapon, but it got replaced by the Bailiff Mace from the From the Ashes DLC, and then replaced right near the end of the game again by a heavy war hammer I got from a random encounter (this being an odd, shortened poleaxe with an unusable axe head).
+I purchased a war hammer at 21 hours – I thought this would be my end game weapon, but it got replaced by the Bailiff Mace from the From the Ashes DLC which is an absolutely top tier weapon, though still not my final one.
+Someone going through this game a second time and beyond will advance much more quickly.

 I finished the game at level 19 with Strength, Agility, and Vitality at level 20 (combat was a main focus of mine).
 Speech was at level 17 – I did make use of it frequently, though not primarily.
 Defense was maxed out at level 20, Warfare surprisingly only level 16.
 My weapon category of choice was Mace, which I got to level 18.
 Secondary was Sword which I got to level 13 (I only used this against unarmored targets once I purchased that war hammer).
 The only non-combat skill I had beyond level 15 was Horsemanship at level 20.
 I stopped using my dog companion between the 30-40 hour mark, and I had leveled Houndmaster up to level 11 by then.
 Other non-combat skills I hardly used, except for Drinking since you always use this when saving the game and I did do a number of quests that involved drinking (or at least I took a drinking option).